 - Prevalence-incidence bias

 - Unmasking bias

-A primary research tool aimed at preventing selection bias is randomization.
-Other aspects to consider when appraising a trial are the inclusion and exclusion criteria (do these patients looks like the patients I am treating?), how the different groups compare at baseline, evidence of unblinding or improper allocation concealment, and how data from missing patients was handled.
+Key research tools aimed at preventing selection bias are random sampling and random allocation.
+Other aspects to consider when appraising a trial are the inclusion and exclusion criteria (do these patients looks like the patients I am treating?), how the different groups compare at baseline, evidence of un-blinding or improper allocation concealment, and how data from missing patients was handled.
 An intention to treat analysis is also important, because it prevents selection bias from occurring after randomization.

 The existence of research bias does not indicate wrongdoing on behalf of the researchers.
 For example, a researcher could run a methodologically perfect weight loss trial, but because people that volunteer for such trials are systematically different from the general population, the results could be impacted by selection bias, limiting the generalizability of the results.